mchagneux/computo_paper/paper.md

 ```

 ### Counts
 To fairly compare the three solutions, we calibrate the hyperparameters of our postprocessing block on the validation split and keep the values that minimize the overall count error $\hatN$ for each of them separately (see [this appendix](tau-kappa-appendix) for more information).
+All methods are found to work optimally at $\kappa = 7$, but our solution requires $\tau = 8$ instead of $\tau = 9$ for other solutions: this lower level of thresholding suggests that raw output of our tracking system is more reliable.

-We then report with the count-related tracking metrics and count decompositions defined in the previous section.
-To provide a clear but thorough summary of the performance, we report $\assre$, $\countre$ and $\countpr$ as tabled values (the first gives an simple overview of the quality of the predicted tacks while the latter summarises the count performance).
+We report results using the count-related tracking metrics and count decompositions defined in the previous section.
+To provide a clear but thorough summary of the performance, we report $\assre$, $\countre$ and $\countpr$ as tabled values (the first gives an simple overview of the quality of the predicted tacks while the latter two concisely summarise the count performance).
 For a more detailed visualisation of the different types of errors, we plot the count error decomposition for all sequences in a separate graph.
 Note that across all videos and all methods, we find $\asspr$ between 98.6 and 99.2 which shows that this application context is unconcerned with tracks spanning multiple ground truth objects, therefore we do not conduct a more detailed interpretation of $\asspr$ values.

-The first row reveals the unreliability of the off-the-shelf self-supervised version of FairMOT (FMOT) as a counting system.
-Though being the most recent, the lack of video supervision prevents this method from learning usable visual features.
-This results in poor association performance (the lowest $\assre$ of all methods) and a largely impractical and unstable number of incorrect or redundant counts.
-However, we observe for FairMOT that many false tracks only last for one frame.
-To mitigate the previous remarks, we apply our own postprocessing with $\kappa=1,\tau=1$ and refer to the modified procedure as FairMOT* (FMOT*).
-Our solution brings substantial improvements by largely decreasing the amount of incorrect and redundant counts.
-For all sequences combined, we report values for $\Nfalse$ and $\Nred$ respectively 41\% and 84\% lower than those of SORT (the next best method) and our algorithm even completely removes redundant counts on the footage covering $S_2$ and $S_3$.
-Improvements in count quality can be traced back to the robustness of our tracking system with an increase of 12\% in $\assre$ over SORT.
-Notably, footage on $S_2$ (which includes strong motion) is only correctly handled by our method, while competitors show significant drops in $\assre$.
-It is worth noting that a significant number of objects remain uncounted ($\Nmis$ is high), a pitfall shared by all methods.
-Our counting method also shows a statistically more stable and predictable behaviour.
-For almost all metrics of interest, we lower the associated standard deviations by a significant margin, which highlights the improved consistency across the different videos and therefore a greater applicability in real-life situations.
-The increased stability of all error types results in more stable overall $\hatN$, as we report $\hat{\sigma}_{\hatN} = 2.4$ for our method against 3.3 and 3.5 for SORT and FairMOT*, respectively.
+First, the higher values of AssRe confirm the robustness of our solution in assigning consistent tracks to individual objects.
+This is directly reflected into the count precision performance - with an overall value of $\countpr$ 17.6 points higher than the next best method (SORT) - or even more so in the complete disappearance of orange (redundant) counts in the graph.
+A key aspect is that these improvements are not counteracted by a lower $\countre$: on the contrary, our tracker, which is more stable, also captures more object (albeit still missing most of them, with a $\countre$ below 50%).
+Note finally, that the strongest improvements are obtained for sequence 2 which is also the part with the strongest motion.

 ```{code-cell} ipython3
 :tags: [hide-input]